4Clover4/Angle-Medical-Center/Security.md

 ### **Monitoring and Scanning**

+### ** The Network Monitoring System – The Coach**

+Just as a football coach is responsible for observing the game and making tactical adjustments, our **network monitoring system** watches over the network and ensures everything is functioning correctly.
+It looks for vulnerabilities, scans for unauthorized devices, and helps us detect potential threats early on.

+**Real-Life Example:**
+Imagine the network monitoring system as a coach like José Mourinho—always alert, watching the game unfold, and ready to make the right call at the right moment.
+Without monitoring, it's like having a coach who’s not paying attention, missing vital changes in the game and allowing an easy goal.

+**How We Monitor the Network:**
+We use **Syslog** and **SNMP** for centralized logging, making sure we receive real-time updates about any security incidents.
+Tools like **Wireshark** or **Nmap** allow us to monitor traffic and detect threats, just like a coach using video analysis to spot the opposition’s weaknesses.

 | **Security Action**                       | **Description**                                                                  | **Example Command**                                                                                                                                 |
 |-------------------------------------------|----------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------|
 | **Syslog and SNMP Configuration**         | Configure centralized logging and monitoring of network devices.                 | `logging host 192.168.100.194`                                                                                                                  |